 The approach of the holidays!
 There's nothing quite like it to turn our hearts toward home.

-It's a little-known seasonal indicator of the coming of winter--and it afflicts most of us as we plan Christmas celebrations.
+Literally.
+As the holiday nears, are you suffering from "Housing Dissatisfaction Disorder?"
+It's a little-known seasonal indicator of the coming of winter--and it afflicts many of us as we plan Christmas celebrations.

 Look around.
 What do you see?
 Dirty carpets.
 Furniture that's seen better days.
 Mismatched china, cluttered kitchens, drab and bedraggled window coverings.